 Don Beck and Christopher Cowan on the other hand, proposed in their epic -

-Spiral Dynamics: Mastering Values, Leadership & Change - that the same principles
+Spiral Dynamics: Mastering Values, Leadership & Change - that the same

-types or racial, gender, and ethnic traits, the model
+than through personality types or racial, gender, and ethnic traits, the model

-provides a common language for grappling with both local and global problems.
+provides a common language for grappling with both local and global

-It offers a unifying framework
+[IT] offers a unifying framework

 that makes genuinely holistic